hillevieklow/hillevieklow.github.io/_posts/2019-02-21-alert_hello_javascript.markdown

 permalink:  alert_hello_javascript
 ---

-For my fourth and second to last portfolio project here at Flatiron School, I was instructed to add dynamic features to my previous project [Bartender App] (http://https://github.com/hillevieklow/bartender-rails-app).
+For my fourth and second to last portfolio project here at Flatiron School, I was instructed to add dynamic features to my previous project [Bartender App](http://https://github.com/hillevieklow/bartender-rails-app).
 These features are made possible through JavaScript with JQuery library, and of course JSON API.

 The whole idea behind my Ruby on Rails project was to create an App that would allow users to share cocktail recipes, and find new ones either by browsing the Recipes page or through filter by a certain ingredient.